I Stopped Thinking and Just Moved

 Recently I was video chatting with my friend who lives back in The States and she said something that really stuck in my mind.
 We were chatting about careers and how she currently doesn’t love her job and feels stuck in a rut.
 At the end of last year I could totally relate to her feelings.
-This ultimately led me to decide to move abroad to Prague to teach English at the start of 2017.
+This ultimately led me to decide to move abroad to Prague to teach English at the start of 2017 (Check out our Prague trip here).
 I asked her if she would ever consider looking in to options abroad since she loves traveling and exploring and has a job that can be done in so many different countries.

 “I don’t know Jessi.
 I have a lot of student loans to pay off still and I think it would be really hard for my parents if I was so far away.”